 Discharge For Chapter 7 Bankruptcy

-The typical time frame from filing for a Chapter 7 bankruptcy to being granted a discharge (or relief from debt) is 3-6 months.
-Once you have received a discharge from a Chapter 7 bankruptcy, you will be required to wait 8 years from the date of filing to be able to file for bankruptcy twice.
+The typical time frame allowed between filing for a Chapter 7 bankruptcy and being granted a discharge (or relief from debt) is 3-6 months.
+Once you have received a discharge from a Chapter 7 bankruptcy, you will be required to wait 8 years from the date of filing to be able to file for bankruptcy again.
 Filing anytime before the end of that 8-year waiting period will result in the denial of your discharge in the second case.
 If that happens, you will be legally liable for all of your debts.

-The exception to this is if you received a discharge from a Chapter 7 bankruptcy and want to file for a Chapter 13 bankruptcy.
-In this case, you must only wait 4 years from the date of the Chapter 7 bankruptcy filing to file for the Chapter 13.
+The exception to these considerations is if you received a discharge from a Chapter 7 bankruptcy and want to file for a Chapter 13 bankruptcy.
+In this case, you must only wait 4 years from the date of the Chapter 7 bankruptcy to file for the Chapter 13.

 Once you have received a discharge from a Chapter 13 bankruptcy, you will be required to wait 6 years from the date of filing to be able to file for a Chapter 7 bankruptcy.
 Filing anytime before the end of that 6-year waiting period will result in the denial of your discharge in the second case.
 If that happens, you will be legally liable for all of your debts.
 The exception to this 6-year waiting period is if you paid 100% of your unsecured debts, or if you received a Chapter 13 relief in good faith after paying at least 70% of your unsecured debts.